 Also, the biggest difference between an aero bike and the lightweight one from the same manufacturer was only 2:03.
 But, for 9 of the companies, their aero bike beat their lightweight one over the 100k/62miles Tour test by less than 1:15 minutes or about 0.5%.
 Surprisingly, in the case of two companies, their lightweight bikes actually beat their aero ones.
 Mon Dieu!

 Further, Tours’ mechanical tests of rigidity and compliance showed the fastest aero bike was also the least stable and comfortable.
 Aero bikes are optimized to reduce drag by using flatter tubes that cut through the wind.
 Unfortunately, these tube shapes are less than ideal to improve rigidity and dampening.

-(Are you getting my hint not to go for one of these?
+(Are you getting my hint not to go for one of these aero bikes?
 Good.)

 While Tour’s test showed that an aero bike, or really an aero frame, is marginally faster than a lightweight one, it also showed that putting aero wheels on a lightweight bike makes it nearly as fast as a bike with an aero frame and aero wheels.

 So how much speed comes from aero wheels?
-And, what penalty do you pay for aero wheels going up hills and when you accelerate?
+And, what weight penalty do you pay for heavier aero wheels going up hills and when you accelerate?